 School of Economics

-Location: Nagoya Campus
+Location: Nagoya campus

-Department of Economics
+Department of Contemporary Economics

 Three Extensive Specialized Subjects Available for Students According to Their Career Plans

 In addition to the basic theories of macroeconomics and microeconomics, students are expected to be equipped with the knowledge and techniques necessary for observation and analysis of economic data.